 8.01 Purpose.
 The Spirituality Board serves at the discretion of the Board of Directors.
 However, in instances in which there is a dispute or controversy involving the Senior Pastor that could reasonably result in a disciplinary action against the Senior Pastor, including but not limited to termination, the Board of Directors shall immediately refer all such disputes or complaints to the Spirituality Board.
 The Spirituality Board shall have exclusive authority to investigate any such charges and to take whatever action on behalf of the Church which it believes, in its sole discretion based upon two-thirds (2/3) vote, is appropriate under the circumstances up to and including removal of the Senior Pastor if justified according to the standards set forth under Article 9.07.

 This Board may also investigate any other matters referred to it by the Board of Directors, interview all appropriate witnesses or parties to a dispute, attempt to direct or foster a settlement of such disputes or controversies, and failing in that, make recommendations for further action by the Board of Directors.

 8.02 Qualifications and Number of Members.
 The Spirituality Board shall consist of certain elder, experienced clergy from inside or outside of the Church with impeccable reputations for honesty, character, and judgment.
 The total number of members on the Spirituality Board shall not be less than one (1) nor more than seven (7).
-The initial Spirituality Board shall initially consist of the following members: Gene Mills, Lee Domangue and Dr. Raleigh Washington.
+The initial Spirituality Board shall initially consist of the following members: Gene Mills, Lee Domingue, Dr. Raleigh Washington and Dino Rizzo.